North Korea’s Kim says ‘ready to mobilise’ nuclear weapons

 Speaking to war veterans on the 69th anniversary of the end of the 1950-53 Korean War, Kim emphasised the country’s “thorough readiness” to “deal with any military clash with the United States”.

-His latest threats come as South Korea and the United States move to ramp up joint military exercises, which have always infuriated the North as Pyongyang considers them rehearsals for invasion.
+His latest threats come as South Korea and the United States move to ramp up joint military exercises, which have always infuriated the North as Pyongyang – formally known as the Democratic People’s Republic of Korea (DPRK) – considers them rehearsals for invasion.

+This week, the US military held live-fire drills using its advanced Apache helicopters stationed in the South for the first time since 2019.

+Asked about Kim’s remarks, US State Department spokesman Ned Price said they were “not categorically different from what we’ve heard from the DPRK regime over the course of recent months and in recent years.”

 Comments